 Spinal Tumor Diagnosis

 The diagnosis of a spinal tumor begins with an assessment of the patient's symptoms and is usually supported by a thorough medical history and physical examination.
 During this process, doctors take into account the patient's pain, numbness, muscle weakness and other neurological symptoms.
 To make a definitive diagnosis, advanced imaging techniques are used.
 Magnetic resonance imaging (MRI) is the gold standard for detecting spinal tumors by providing detailed images of the spine and spinal cord structures.
 Computed tomography (CT) scans provide additional information about bone structures and tumor location.
 X-rays show structural changes in the spine.
 A biopsy may also be performed to determine the type of tumor and assess the degree of malignancy.
 Electromyography (EMG) and nerve conduction studies can also contribute to the diagnosis by assessing nerve function.
-This comprehensive evaluation ensures that spinal tumors are accurately diagnosed and an appropriate treatment plan is created.
+This comprehensive evaluation ensures that spinal tumors are accurately diagnosed and an appropriate treatment plan is developed.

 What is the Treatment Process?